theronhitchman/linear-algebra/index.md

     <h3>The Workbook</h3>
     <p>
       This workbook is the source for our daily work to learn linear algebra.
 It is written to complement the course text, not replace it.
+You will read this along with <em>Strang</em>.
     </p>
     <div>
       <p><br /></p>